 Buildings and contents are insured against fire, theft, and natural disaster to the extent that losses exceed \$100,000 per incident and do not exceed \$200 million.
 A separate inland marine policy insures specifically listed property items such as computer equipment, valuable papers, fine arts, contractor's equipment, and miscellaneous property at various limits of insurance and deductibles.
-The University also maintains Hull and Property & Indemnity coverage on a specific schedule of watercraft.
-This policy has a \$300,000 policy limit with a \$1,000 deductible over which there is an excess coverage bringing the limit to \$1 million.
+The University also maintains Hull and Property & Indemnity coverage on a specific schedule of watercraft, including the Endeavor.
+This policy has a limit of \$15 million.
+The hull limits vary by vessel with various deductibles.
 A separate policy insures the University's 184-foot research vessel.
-The amount of settlements have not exceeded insurance coverage in each of the years ended June 30, 2012, 2011 and 2010.
+The amount of settlements have not exceeded insurance coverage in each of the years ended June 30, 2013, 2012 and 2011.